-All the transactions entered into between the Company and its related parties for the year ended 31 March 2023 were in the ordinary course of business and on an arms' length basis.
-During the year under review, the Company has not entered into any related party transaction exceeding the threshold limit provided under the Companies Act, 2013 / Rules made thereunder.
+All the transactions entered into between the Company and its related parties for the year ended 31 March 2024 were in the ordinary course of business and on an arms' length basis.

 Details of transactions entered into by the Company with the related parties are given in the notes to the accounts under Item No. 31 titled Related Party disclosure and Related Party Transactions.